ChatGPT overview: models, features, prices explained

 Today, you can ask ChatGPT to look something up online or give it a URL to read.
 At times, it might also decide on its own that it needs to look for current information online.

 It will give its sources at the end of the reply.
 It is a good habit to check these, because an AI can misunderstand or misrepresent information or still “hallucinate” it.
-It’s less likely.
+It is overall less likely.
 But the chance is not zero.

 2. ChatGPT search

-In addition to that, OpenAI has added ChatGPT search.
-This is a separate feature you activate by clicking the “search” button below the prompt input.
+In addition to that, OpenAI added ChatGPT search.
+This is a separate feature you activate by choosing the “Web search” option in the “+” menu on the lefthand site of the prompt input.
 It has a small globe icon.

-ChatGPT will then search the web for information regarding your request and present it on a result page with a summary, as well as images and videos where useful.
+ChatGPT will then search the web for information regarding your request and present it on a results page with a summary, as well as images and videos where useful.

 It lists its sources as well.